Do cats love their owners? People who don’t understand cats think our feline friends are permanently aloof and don’t care about us one way or another.

 They suggest that, just like dogs, cats may have adapted to develop relationships with people in order to live successfully in our world.

-Here’s our round-up of the seven top ways that cats show us they love us.
+Here’s our round-up of the seven top ways that cats and kittens show us their affection.

 1. The close-up

 Cats are extremely picky about people.
-When some people come into a room, that’s your cat’s signal to make a swift exit.
-On the other hand, some people are clearly firm favourites.
+When certain people come into a room, that may be your cat’s signal to make a swift exit.
+On the other hand, other people are likely to be firm favourites.
 Cats seem to have a sixth sense about who to avoid and who to trust.
 If a cat chooses to come and say hello, sit on your lap or drape themselves around your neck, that’s a clear sign that they’re comfortable with you and that you are one of their chosen special people.

 2. The tail salute